Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 ## FAQ

+**Why are small Android icons white in the editor notification settings preview ?**

+Small notification icons are [required](https://material.io/design/platform-guidance/android-notifications.html#anatomy-of-a-notification) to be monochrome and Android ignores all non-alpha channels in the icon image, therefore Unity automatically strips all  RGB channels.
+You can also provide icons by putting them in the `\Assets\Plugins\Android\res\drawable-{scaleFactor}`folder in that case they will not be automatically processed, however icons which contain non alpha channel will not be correctly displayed on Android 5.0 and above.

+The notification color can be modified by setting the `AndroidNotification.Color` property.

 **Why are Notifications not delivered on certain Huawei and Xiaomi phones when my app is closed and not running in the background ?**